 Demographic factors drive demands for programs and services, impacting the expenditures of a local government.
-The largest sector of the County population is the 18 to 64-year-old age group, but the fastest rate of growth continues to be in the 65 and over category.
-By 2020, the County could see 45,000 people ages 65 and over, an increase of nearly 18,000 from 2010 in this age category compared to an increase of just over 13,000 between 2000 and 2010.
+The largest sector of the County population is the 18 to 64-year-old age group but the fastest rate of growth continues to be in the 65 and over category.
+By 2020, the County could see just over 45,000 people ages 65 and over, an increase of nearly 18,000 from 2010 in this age category compared to an increase of just over 13,000 between 2000 and 2010.

-Sources: Prince William County Demographer - Historical population retrieved from University of Minnesota Population Center's NHGIS; 2017 data is from a combination of 2018 Quarter 4 estimates with Census 2013-2017 American Community Survey (ACS) 5-Year Estimates.
+Sources: PWC Demographer: Historical population retrieved from University of Minnesota Population Center's NHGIS; 2014-2018 American Community Survey (ACS) 5-Year Estimates.